-Currently, the Pennsylvania has nine sportsbook apps.
-And it’s about to be ten with the Barstool Sportsbook app soft-launching on Sept.
+Currently, Pennsylvania has nine sportsbook apps.
+And it’s about to be 10 with the Barstool Sportsbook app soft launching on Sept.
 15.

 DraftKings online sportsbook has a robust offering for team and player future betting markets.
-For team futures, there are 19 different choices from the common “Super Bowl winner” to the ones you will only find at DraftKings in PA like team with most/fewest points and most sacks.
+For team futures, there are 19 different choices, from the common “Super Bowl winner” to the ones you will only find at DraftKings in PA, like the team with the most/fewest points and most sacks.

 DraftKings also gives users the option to bet on “Season Leaders” for:

 - Rushing TDs

 - Receiving TDs

 If you just can’t wait to place your Super Bowl LV bets, DraftKings is currently the only app in PA that has a Super Bowl MVP market.

 DraftKings director of ops talks 2020 NFL season

 A veteran bookmaker with over 40 years of experience, Johnny Avello, director of operations at DraftKings, spoke to Play Pennsylvania about the upcoming 2020 NFL season.